elyra-ai/elyra/docs/source/user_guide/pipeline-components.md

 The location type identifies the format that the value(s) provided in `Paths` represent.
 Supported types are `URL`, `Filename`, or `Directory`.
 This property is required.

 - `URL`: The provided `Paths` identify web resources.
 The pipeline editor loads the specified URLs using anonymous HTTP `GET` requests.
-- `Filename`: The provided `Paths` identify files in the file system where JupyterLab/Elyra is running. `~` may be used to denote the user's home directory.
+- `Filename`: The provided absolute `Paths` identify files in the file system where JupyterLab/Elyra is running. `~` may be used to denote the user's home directory.

-The `Directory` location type is used to _add components during the Elyra build process_.
-The provided `Paths` must identify existing directories in [`etc/config/components`](https://github.com/elyra-ai/elyra/tree/master/etc/config/components).
+- `Directory`: The provided absolute `Paths` must identify existing directories in the file system where JupyterLab/Elyra is running. `~` may be used to denote the user's home directory.
+The pipeline editor scans the specified directories for component specifications.
+Scans are not performed recursively.

 ##### Paths (paths)